Bronko Nagurski: Football

 At the end of the 1932 season, the Chicago Bears and the Portsmouth Spartans were tied with the best regular-season records.
 To determine the champion, the league voted to hold its first playoff game.
-Because of cold weather, the game was held indoors at Chicago Stadium, which forced some temporary rule changes.
+Due to the cold weather, the game was held indoors at Chicago Stadium, which forced some temporary rule changes.
 Chicago won, 9–0.
 In the fourth quarter of the 1932 game, the Bears scored on a controversial touchdown: Carl Brumbaugh handed the ball off to fullback Nagurski, who pulled up and threw to Red Grange in the end zone for the score.
 The Spartans argued that Nagurski did not drop back five yards before passing to Grange, but the touchdown stood.
 The playoff proved so popular that the league reorganized into two divisions for the 1933 season, with the winners advancing to a scheduled championship game.
 A number of new rule changes were also instituted: the goal posts were moved forward to the goal line, every play started from between the hash marks, and forward passes could originate from anywhere behind the line of scrimmage (instead of the previous five yards behind).

 In 1943, with the Bears losing so many players to World War II, Nagurski came out of retirement to play tackle.
 He remained at the position until he returned to fullback against the Chicago Cardinals, whom the Bears needed to defeat to advance to the 1943 NFL Championship Game; Nagurski scored a touchdown in the game as the Bears won 35–24.
 Chicago went on to win the 1943 title after beating the Washington Redskins 41–21, while Nagurski scored on a three-yard touchdown run in the second quarter.

 He retired again after the 1943 season and became the backfield coach for the UCLA Bruins.
 After one year, he resigned from his position with the Bruins to return to farming.
-Two years later he returned to football for a brief time as general manager of the Sylvan Park Dead Cherokees, a semi-pro team in Tennessee.

 Wrestling

 During his football career, he built a second athletic career as a professional wrestler and became a major box-office attraction.
 Tony Stecher, brother of former world champion Joe Stecher, introduced Nagurski to wrestling in 1933 and became his manager.
 Nagurski defeated Tag Tagerson in his ring debut.
 Hitting his peak in the late 1930s, Nagurski won a limited version of the world championship by defeating Dean Detton on June 29, 1937.
 But he finally achieved full recognition with his first National Wrestling Association world title by defeating Lou Thesz on June 23, 1939.
 Losing the title to Ray Steele on March 7, 1940, he regained it from Steele one year later on March 11, 1941, but lost it three months later to Sandor Szabo on June 5, 1941.
-Nagurski continued to wrestle until 1960.
+Nagurski continued to wrestle until 1958.